astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 This Docker image is hosted on [Astronomer's Docker Registry](https://quay.io/repository/astronomer/ap-airflow?tab=tags) and allows you to run Airflow on Astronomer.
 Additionally, the image you include in your Dockerfile dictates the version of Airflow you'd like to run both when you're developing locally and pushing up to Astronomer Cloud.

-The Docker image you'll find by default in your Dockerfile is:
+The Docker image you'll find in your Dockerfile by default is:

 ```
 FROM quay.io/astronomer/ap-airflow:latest-onbuild
 ```

 This will install a Debian-based AC image for the latest version of Airflow we support.
-To specify a particular Airflow version, see [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) and the _Customize your Image_ topic below.
+To specify a particular Airflow version, read [Manage Airflow Versions](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions) and the _Customize your Image_ topic below.

 ### Example DAG